SantoriniDave.com

 What to Know Before You Book

-• Seasickness Warning: If winds are high, even stable catamarans can be rough.
-Take medication 30 to 60 minutes before departure and sit mid-boat rather than on the bow.
+• Seasickness is worth planning for.
+Even catamarans can feel rough when the wind is up.
+Take medication 30 to 60 minutes before departure if you are prone to motion sickness, and sit closer to the middle of the boat rather than on the bow.

-• Practical Details: Most tours do not provide towels.
-Crucial tip: Bring a light windbreaker or sweatshirt.
-Even on hot days, the wind-chill on a moving boat or after sunset is cold when you’re damp.
-Always bring a change of clothes.
+• Bring your own towel and a layer.
+Many tours do not provide towels.
+A light windbreaker or sweatshirt is also useful.
+Even on hot days, it can feel cold on a moving boat or after sunset when you are damp.

 Private Boat Tours